Relocation Guide

 Emergency medical assistance is available nationwide.
 In case of a serious incident, dial 112 — the national emergency number connecting ambulance, police, and fire services.
 Public hospitals maintain 24-hour emergency departments (Urgência) and treat patients regardless of insurance or nationality.

 Pharmacies (Farmácias) are widely available, including designated 24-hour locations in larger towns and cities.
-Pharmacists are trained to provide basic medical guidance, issue over-the-counter treatments, and refer patients to medical professionals when necessary.
+Pharmacists can provide basic medical guidance, issue over-the-counter treatments, and refer patients onward when necessary.

 Education and Schools

-The education system in Portugal provides a wide choice for families and students, from public schools to private and international institutions.
-Academic standards are consistent nationwide, and schools operate within a structured and secure environment.
+The education system in Portugal offers options for families and students, from public schools to private and international institutions.
+Structures, curriculum, and language of instruction differ by school type and region.

 Public and Private Schools

-Public education is free for residents and covers all levels from preschool to secondary school.
+Public education is available to resident children and covers all levels from preschool to secondary school.
 The curriculum follows national standards and is taught in Portuguese.
-While the quality of instruction is generally strong, integration may require additional support for children who do not yet speak the language.
+Integration may require additional support for children who do not yet speak the language.

-Private schools often provide smaller class sizes, bilingual or international programs, and greater curricular flexibility.
-Fees vary depending on location and reputation, but many institutions offer tailored support for non-Portuguese-speaking students.
+Private schools often provide smaller class sizes, bilingual or international programmes, and greater curricular flexibility.
+Fees vary by location and school profile, and some institutions offer added support for non-Portuguese-speaking students.

 International Schools

 International schools are concentrated in Lisbon, Cascais, Sintra, Porto, and the Algarve.
-These institutions typically follow British, American, French, German, or International Baccalaureate (IB) curricula, and they are particularly popular among expatriate families.
+These institutions typically follow British, American, French, German, or International Baccalaureate (IB) curricula, and they are often considered by internationally mobile families.

 • Carlucci American International School of Lisbon (CAISL)